-- 1. The Company not only produces waste, but also acts as a broker of waste.
+- The Company not only produces waste, but also acts as a broker of waste.
 Therefore, it is necessary to control all waste, record it and ensure its correct transfer and disposal in accordance with the Environmental Protection Act and Regulations supporting it. - 2.
 All waste produced will be disposed of in accordance with the Act and Regulations.
 This may involve separating waste into categories as different waste products may require different waste carriage and disposal.
-Generally solid inert materials can be treated as general waste and disposed of in a single load.
-However, liquids, semi-solids, powders etc., must be disposed of separately. - 3.
+Generally solid inert materials can be treated as general wast and disposed of in a single load.
+However, liquids, semisolids, powders etc., must be disposed of separately. - 3.
 It is not permitted to bury or burn any waste unless authorised by the waste regulatory authority. - 4.
 On construction sites, food waste must be separated from all other forms of waste.
 It must not be placed in bags or other containers which can be easily broken into by vermin. - 5.
 Skips should be covered to prevent accidental escape of waste during transport. - 6.
 It may be necessary to obtain written confirmation from Clients, Planning Supervisors or Principal Contractors, that no contamination exists in ground to be worked on, or in buildings to be demolished, which may be disturbed or released by normal construction operations and which may produce harmful pollutants, unless such materials are clearly identified under the contract specification.
 All such waste or contamination should be clearly identified and dealt with in the relevant safety plan.
-It is important however, to check that no clause is in existence in a contract which may have the effect of negating the above, imposing additional conditions - 7.
+It is important however, to check that no clause is in existence in a contract which may have the effect of negating the above, imposing additional conditions. - 7.
 Monitoring at all stages is essential.
-Therefore the waste controller will: - a.
-Monitor all waste handling, containment, etc. - b.
-Notify relevant personnel of site requirements, including separation. - c.
-Monitor response to waste control. - d.
-Ensure that any waste collection from site or permanent location is registered and a copy of the registration details is obtained and retained. - e.
-Check carrier details, including registration with the issuing authority.
+Therefore the waste controller will: - Monitor all waste handling, containment, etc. - Notify relevant personnel of site requirements, including separation. - Monitor response to waste control. - Ensure that any waste collection from site or permanent location is registered and a copy of the registration details is obtained and retained. - Check carrier details, including registration with the issuing authority. - Ensure that all transfer notes are signed by all parties concerned and that each waste load is subject to separate transfer notes. - Ensure that the carrier is disposing of waste to the authorised waste manager/disposer. - Ensure that return transfer notes are matched with their original copies thus ensuring the correct handling sequence is completed. - Report any inadequacies in the system or in carrier performance to management. - Copies of all records of waste disposal shall be returned to the main office for retention.